The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 We tend to think of hyenas as being nothing more than scavengers, animals who spend their days feasting on the dead animals and crumbs left behind by hunters with more experience.

-While these opportunistic feeders will cheerfully scrounge for food, they are also adept hunters who operate in groups and are capable of bringing down grazers as large as a wildebeest.
+While these opportunistic feeders will cheerfully scrounge for food, they are also adept hunters who operate in groups and can bring down grazers as large as a wildebeest.

 They dine on any food they can get their hands on.